People Power Party: Foreign policy

 PPP has generally taken a friendly stance towards the United States.
 PPP's conservative wing is generally more pro-United States.
 President Yoon has taken an overwhelmingly pro-American policy compared to previous presidents by moving high-tech supply chains and production to the United States, as well as signing military agreements with the US.

 PPP's position on China is ambiguous, but sometimes critical.
 However, conservatives in South Korea place more importance on economic pragmatism than liberals, meaning they try to avoid friction with China.
 PPP has stated that it views China and North Korea separately; after Yoon wrote an Instagram caption signalling "myeolkong", meaning "destroy communists".
 However, the PPP has politically exploited anti-Chinese sentiment for political gains, including by spreading conspiracy theories about Chinese nationals, which has led to an increase to hate speech and violence against Chinese people.
+PPP officials have also supported restrictions on Chinese nationals and opposed an increase in Chinese tourists, as well as opposing measures to give Chinese tourists visa-free access.

 In regards to Japan, the PPP has a more conciliatory approach compared to the more hawkish Democratic Party.
 The PPP does not seek direct compensation or apology from the Japanese government and companies for victims of forced labor, a war crime committed by the Empire of Japan and Japanese companies during World War II, instead supporting receiving voluntary donations from South Korean companies through a foundation.
 The PPP is fiercely anti-communist and advocates a hawkish policy against North Korea.
 This has led them to usually perform well electorally in constituencies that border the Korean Demilitarized Zone.
 Many PPP politicians support South Korea having nuclear weapons on its own in order to counter North Korea's nuclear weapons.